Homemade Pumpkin Puree Recipe

 Bring a large pot of water to a rolling boil over high heat.

-Once the water comes to a boil, add the pumpkin cubes and cook on medium heat for 10-12 minutes until they are fork-tender.
+Once the water comes to a boil, add the pumpkin cubes and cook over medium heat for 10-12 minutes, or until they are fork-tender.

 Pumpkin cubes cooking in water.